Goralive/Goralive/README.md

 💬 Ask me about **QA, AQA can share my knowledge with you**

-🌱 I’m currently learning **Java and JS/TS, passing courses from udemy platform.**
+🌱 I’m currently learning **Web Development in JS/TS, Kotlin, Java**

 👋 If you want to become my mentor or just to say hi feel free to contact me